zold-io/blog.zold.io/_posts/2018/08/2018-08-14-hosting-bonuses.md

   name: Yegor Bugayenko
   twitter: yegor256
 description: |
-  While Zold network is still young and the amout of wallets and transactions is small, we support node maintainers with regular hosting bonuses.
+  While Zold network is still young and the amount of wallets and transactions is small, we support node maintainers with regular hosting bonuses.
 tags: taxes